-- Select the note or rest where the tempo should be added.
+- Select a note or rest and press the keyboard shortcut Alt+T.

 Note: Playback may be faster or slower if the tempo setting in the play panel is at a percentage other than 100%.

-Gradual tempo changes like ritardando ("rit.") and accelerando ("accel.") can be added to the score as system text, but currently don't have any effect on playback.
-The effect can be achieved, however, by stepping down the tempo using multiple invisible tempo markings.
-In this example, the tempo is decreased by 10 BPM on the first note of each measure, starting from 110 BPM before the ritardando.
-Each tempo change is made invisible by unchecking the Visible checkbox in the Inspector, so that only the ritardando shows on the printed score.
+In the example illustrated below, the tempo was originally 110 BPM (beats per minute).
+At the ritardando, the tempo decreases by 10 BPM on the first note of each measure.
+Each tempo change is made invisible by unchecking the Visible checkbox in the Inspector, so that only the ritardando shows on the printed score:

 Fermatas, available in the Articulations and Ornaments palette, have a Time stretch property that can be set via the Inspector.
 By default, this property is set to 1.00.
 To have MuseScore play back a fermata for twice its normal duration, click on the fermata and set "Time stretch" to 2.00.
 This of course does not work for fermatas applied to barlines, as barlines don't have a duration to stretch.